5l1v3r1/cveenhance/Release 1.0/Readme.txt

 the XML files to an empty folder and enter the path to this folder in the cve.conf under "xmlFolder".
 To extract the information you have to initialise the extractor.
-The cveinit.jar splits the XML data feeds into seperated files, which will be stored in the folder, which is mentioned under "cveFolder" in cve.conf.
+The restructure.jar splits the XML data feeds into seperated files, which will be stored in the folder, which is mentioned under "cveFolder" in cve.conf.
-After this process, the extraction can be started by running the cveextract.jar.
+After this process, the extraction can be started by running the extract.jar.
 The enhenced datastreams will be stored under "outputFolder", mentioned ind the cve.conf.

 Please make shure, that all folders are correctly entered in cve.conf.
-To work with our tool you should execute first the extraction.jar and afterwards the enhancer.jar.
+To work with our tool you should execute first the restructure.jar and afterwards the extract.jar.
-In the command line you can use the following commands: java -jar extraction.jar
+In the command line you can use the following commands: java -jar restructure.jar

-java -jar enhancer.jar
+java -jar extract.jar

 If both command are finished without interruption your enhanced CVE files should be in your specified output folder.